NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 - The primary member creates a rank-order list of the rooms the group prefers to live in, preferencing all of the floors or sections in which you would be willing to live.
 Only the primary member is able to create the preference list, but the other members may view it on the system at any time.

-We recommend that you preference as many sections as possible, as this will increase the likelihood of a match between your preference and specific room availability.
+We recommend that you preference as many residence halls, floors and sections as possible, as this will increase the likelihood of a match between your preference and specific room availability.

 |Changes to group membership and housing preferences may be made at any time before 8 a.m. on lottery days.
 After 8 a.m. on those dates, no further changes may be made.|

-- In the event that larger groups are unable to be matched with a room in the floor/section they preferenced on April 3, they need to re-organize into groups of 2 and try again at the double room lottery on April 8.
+- In the event that larger groups are unable to be matched with a room in the hall/floor/section they preferenced on April 7, they will need to re-organize into groups of 2 and try again at the double room lottery on April 9.

-- Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 8.
-Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit to Connie Manes in the Student Development Office, located directly across Alumni Way from the New Residence Hall.
-You can also find the form on the previous page.
-You will be notified after August 1, 2013 if space becomes available.
-If you are not contacted, you will also be able to work with your Area Coordinator after the first 2 weeks of class and if a space in the room and/or hall has opened, you may coordinate a move with him/her.
+- All assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 9.
+Those wishing to have an opportunity to change their housing assignment, must complete a wait list form and submit to Connie Manes in the Student Development Office, located directly across Alumni Way from the New Residence Hall.
+If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
+Otherwise, you may be notified as late as August 1, 2015 if space becomes available.
+If you are not contacted by August 1, you will also be able to work with your Area Coordinator after the first 2 weeks of class and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

-- Students who fail to participate in the on-line process will be assigned to any open rooms that remain at the end
+- Students who fail to participate in the on-line process will be administratively charged for a residence hall room.

 Do Earned Credit Hours Affect Housing Assignments?

-Credit hours (Fall 2012 earned credits plus Spring 2013 registered credits as of March 1) are only used to specify which lottery you will be included in.
+Credit hours (Fall 2014 earned credits plus Spring 2015 currently registered credits) are only used to determine which lottery you will be included in.
 Students who have 60-92 credits will run in the junior lottery.
 Students who have 93 and above credits will run in the senior lottery.
 Those students below 60 credits will run in the sophomore lottery and will be required to go through the residence hall portion of the housing lottery.

 Why am I not receiving e-mails regarding my group membership?